-- It can take forever to pluck the seams apart, but that is not usually worth the effort for the small amount of fabric you'll gain, so grab a sharp pair of fabric scissors and cut out around the seams to remove the usable fabric.
+- It can take forever to pluck the seams apart, and that task is not usually worth the effort for the small amount of fabric you'll gain, so grab a sharp pair of fabric scissors and cut out around the seams to remove the usable fabric.

-Inspect the denim and discard fabric that's thin and stretched out of shape.
+- Inspect the denim and discard fabric that's thin and stretched out of shape.
 Be sure to take a close look at the knees and seats, since those areas are prone to wear.

-Now press all of your denim pieces and you're ready to cut patches for the quilt.
+- Press all of your denim pieces and you're ready to cut patches for the quilt.